Hong Kong Protesters Call for Foreign Backing Ahead of G20

 Protesters in Hong Kong Wednesday directly appealed for foreign backing in their bid to defend the city’s political freedoms, in a risky move that is certain to draw the ire of Beijing.

-Several hundred protesters gathered in the heart of the former British colony’s business district, wearing t-shirts reading “Liberate Hong Kong.
-They then marched on the U.S., U.K. and E.U. consulates and handed over letters asking for the issue of Hong Kong to be raised at the G20 summit on Osaka at the weekend.
+Several hundred protesters gathered in the heart of the former British colony’s business district, wearing t-shirts reading “Liberate Hong Kong.”
+They then marched on the consulates of G20 nations, including those of the U.S., U.K., Japan and France, and handed over letters asking for the plight of Hong Kong to be raised at the G20 summit in Osaka at the weekend.

+At the U.S. consulate, one protester held a sign reading “President Trump please liberate Hong Kong.”
+Another carried a placard asking for Hong Kong to be freed from Chinese “colonization.”

 Beijing has already made it clear that it regards the future of the semi-autonomous enclave, which was retroceded to Chinese sovereignty in 1997, as a domestic matter.